 10:30 am – The Roman Forums and Palatine Hill

-The Roman Forum was once the city center of one of the most powerful empires in history!
+The Colosseum and Roman Forum are located right across from each other, so it makes sense to see this site next.
+The Roman Forum was once Rome’s city center of one of the most powerful empires in history!
 Walking through the ruins is like stepping back in time.
 The archaeological site is significantly lower than the surrounding attractions, meaning that there are some amazing views of ancient and modern Rome side-by-side.

 12:00 pm – Capitoline Hill and Altare Della Patria

 Right next to the Roman Forum, the Capitoline Hill continues your journey into ancient Rome.
 The Capitoline Hill was predominantly a religious center for the Romans, concentrated around the Temple of Jupiter.
 To get a sense of how majestic the building was, head into the Capitoline Museums, and be aware that you could easily spend an entire day inside them.